3 great ways to use plums: Fresh plum cake, berry jam and spicy salsa

-Optional: finely sliced skin of
+Optional: finely sliced skin of 2 lemons

-Place plums in a heavy-bottomed pot, together with the water, mulberries and/ or blueberries.
+Place plums in a heavy-bottomed pot, together with the water, mulberries and/or blueberries.
 Simmer for 20 minutes until they are soft then carefully pick all the plum stones out.
 It doesn’t take long and guarantees no sudden trips to the dentist.
 Of course, if you are using freestone plums, you can omit this step.

 Tip: Use a colander to mash the fruit around so that most of it falls back into the pot and then pick out the stones.
 Measure the fruit and add 2 cups less of sugar (eg, if you have 10 cups of fruit, add 8 cups of sugar) and the lemon skin.

 Bring to the boil, stirring constantly to dissolve the sugar.
-Simmer for 40-50 minutes until jam is thick and dark.
+Simmer for 40-50 minutes until the jam is thick and dark.
 Spoon carefully into sterilised jars and seal.
 Hide some away if you want it to last because it doesn’t.

 FRESH PLUM & CUCUMBER SALSA

 I discovered this recipe last year at a local pot luck pizza oven day and it really wets the whistle.
-This combination of cool cucumber, sweet plums, tangy lime and fiery chili is really something else.
+This combination of cool cucumber, sweet plums, tangy lime, and fiery chili is really something else.
 Eat fresh with corn chips, in place of tomato sauce on a pizza, or as an accompaniment to cold meats.

 6 plums, stones removed